Gokulnaath03/vlsi-exp1/README.md

 endmodule

-#OUTPUT:
+## OUTPUT:

 ![image](https://github.com/Gokulnaath03/vlsi-exp1/assets/167178811/2ec30dfe-a824-49a1-a021-a7fcd3407def)

-#RESULT:Thus, the logic gates and 4 Bit of Adder and Subtractor are
+## RESULT:
- Implemented and simulated successfully.
+Thus, the logic gates and 4 Bit of Adder and Subtractor are Implemented and simulated successfully.